HOW DOES BIPOLAR DISORDER FEEL?

 - Feeling worthless, helpless or sometimes suicidal.

-You can find more about the symptoms of bipolar disorder here.
+You can find more about the symptoms of bipolar disorder on the NHS website.
 If you think you are experiencing bipolar disorder your GP can help.